buzden/deptycheck/docs/source/tutorials/t10-derivation-tuning.md

 To fix the bias, we must implement the `ProbabilityTuning` interface for the `Directory` constructor.
 This tells `deriveGen` to override its default weight.

-### Define the implementation.
+### Define the implementation

 Place this implementation at the top level of your file.
-It targets the `Directory` constructor by its name.
+It targets the `Directory` constructor by its name

 ```idris
 mutual